kevinportbruh/SMT-Code-assessment/README.md

 I spent the allotted time implementing a comprehensive unit testing system, which demonstrates the robustness of the code.

 Each method is documented extensively to ensure clarity and understanding of its functionality.
+### Tic-Tac-Toe Unit Tests
+As per the document I have written a program to unit test my tictactoe implementation.
+This is the main way to interact with the app at the moment as the requirment as to not make a UI for the program.
+This is what runs when you use the makefile.
+Some of the unit tests accecpt a boolean parameter (all of them are set to false at the moment).
+This parameter turns on the debugging option of the program which prints various debugging messages to the console to get a better understanding of how the program is working.
+Simply pass a value of true to the method calls in main and recompile it with the makefile commands to see the debuging output in the console!

 # How to Run